 Renato Sanches took charge of his future this summer.
-Bayern Munich’s 2-2 draw with Hertha Berlin on the Bundesliga curtain-raiser in mid-August provided enough evidence for the Portuguese to decide he should no longer submit to the will of the champions and endure another season of uncertainty in Germany.
+Bayern Munich’s 2-2 draw with Hertha Berlin on the Bundesliga opening day in mid-August provided enough evidence for the Portuguese to decide he should no longer submit to the will of the champions and endure another season of uncertainty in Germany.

 Bayern’s failure to beat Hertha at home was a surprise to many, but there was little out of character about coach Niko Kovac issuing Sanches a five-minute cameo as the match drew to a close.
 The token appearance had become an all to familiar gesture for the former Benfica midfielder and this time Sanches decided a change was needed.

 “It’s not a good situation, five minutes is not enough for me and it’s the second time I’ve asked to leave and they won’t let me,” he told reporters post-match, after which Bayern CEO Karl-Heinz Rummenigge quickly urged the youngster to “calm down” amid reports Sanches had left the stadium a little too abruptly.

 Sanches certainly cannot be accused of impatience.
 2019 has been a miserable existence for one of Portugal’s brightest talents, with less than two hours of playing time between the New Year and the end of last season owing largely to Bayern’s stubborn insistence on retaining a player against his wishes and presumably those of their coach, who rarely showed signs of fulfilling his early season promises that Sanches would play a bigger role in his side.